raku-community-modules/Lingua-Conjunction/README.md

 special sequence `[|]` (e.g. `octop[us|i]`) where string to the left of the `|` will be used when the list contains just one item and the string to the right will be used otherwise.
-The other special sequence is `|list|` that can will be replacedd with the "conjuncted" items of the list.
+The other special sequence is `|list|` that can will be replaced with the "conjuncted" items of the list.
 **Defaults to** `|list|`

 ### `type`